TUDelft-MUDE/teacher/book/book.md

 - [interactive H5p elements](https://teachbooks.io/manual/features/h5p.html).
 Ask for access to [shared folder](https://tudelft.h5p.com/content/1292046735045725667) at Tom van Woudenberg

 ## FTP storage
 Images and binary or big files should be stored on our FTP-server.
-More information will follow soon.
+More information is available [here](./FTP.md)

 ## Attribution
 ````{margin}